raystack/optimus/docs/docs/development/building-plugin.md

 Few things to note:

-- `GetTaskSchema` is used to define a unique name used by your plugin to identify yourself, keep it simple.
+- `PluginInfo` is used to define a unique `name` used by your plugin to identify yourself, keep it simple.
-- `GetTaskSchema` contains `Image` field that specify the docker image which Optimus will execute when needed.
+- `PluginInfo` contains `Image` field that specify the docker image which Optimus will execute when needed.
 This is where the neo python image will go.
 - `Version` field can be injected using build system, here we are only keeping a default value.
+- `PluginType` in `PluginInfo` will tell of this plugin should be read as `Task` or `Hook` by Optimus core.